-Tony Romo’s brilliance in the booth was on full display this weekend during the AFC Championship game as he did what he did best.
+Tony Romo is brilliant in the booth and his talents were on full display this weekend during the AFC Championship game as he did what he did best.
 He turned into one of those precogs from Minority Report and predicted every single play the New England Patriots were about to run and he was right every single time.
+Romo is a precog.

 He was so captivating that CBS immediately offered him a raise in salary as Romo has solidified himself as the premiere color analyst for NFL games.
 At this point, Romo probably has his choice at any job in sports broadcasting that he desires.
 If you hate Monday Night Football’s weird 3 man booth, Romo can easily swoop in, save that program and turn himself into the next John Madden.